Medical Laboratory Careers and Community Outreach

 OneLab Reach, Center for Disease Control and Prevention (CDC), find Training, Job Aids and Resources, and OneLab Network for webinars

 An orientation to the Department of Pathology is an in-person experience offered once per month at the NCRC Superior Room.
 New employees learn about the operational structure of the department, resources, "How to get involved", and take a tour.
 Supervisors may register new employees on Cornerstone, PATH-92053, Pathology New Employee Orientation.
-Sessions are on the fourth Wednesday of the month from 7:45am-3:30pm, and lunch is provided.
+Sessions are on the first Wednesday of the month from 7:45am-3:45pm, and lunch is provided.

 Civility in the Workplace